ccorcos/piano-sketch-tool/README.md

 ## Features

 - ui stuff
-	- topbar actions
+	- piano guides in the ui.
 	- time elapsed
-	- edit title
+	- title
 	- date of recording
-	- piano guides in the ui.
 	- indication if you hit the right note at the right time.

 - play back notes with the same timing.